RNDr.

 group.
 The very next morning, when I was setting up the gamma

-camera, Prim came Cuba and hurriedly started at me: "How
+camera, Prim came Kuba and hurriedly started at me: "How

-come you didn't take part in the May Day parade!"."But
+come you didn't take part in the May Day parade!".

-I was there with my little daughter, but despite the crowds, we
+"But I was there with my little daughter, but despite the

-important thing is that you weren't in our group, which the
+for me is important that you weren't in our group, which the

 headquarters is watching closely.
 I hope it doesn't happen again

 last time I was in Ostrava on May 1st!".
-Dr. Kub blushed,
+Dr. Kuba blushed,

 slammed the door, and didn't talk to me for days.
 So for the next